What Is a Vegan Diet?

-As you know organic wine is made from organic grapes, it is fermented grape juice.
+As you know Australian vegan wines and organic wine is made from organic grapes, it is fermented grape juice.
 Yeasts, either natural or cultured, convert the grape juice sugars into alcohol.
 So far this all seems to be vegan-friendly.

 The reason that all wines are not vegan-friendly has to do with how the wine is clarified and a process called ‘fining’.

 tartrates, tannins and phenolics.
 These are all-natural and not harmful.
 However, the Australian buying public like their organic wine to be clear and bright.

-Therefore, Vegan friendly wines have no additive derived or made from animal products.
+Therefore, our vegan friendly wines have no additive derived or made from animal products.

 At Harris Organic all our wine additives are vegan friendly.
 They are additives made from vegetables or are mineral-based additives for vegan wines.

 Most dairy free wines, if left long enough, will self-stabilize and self-fine.
 However, traditionally producers have used a variety of aids called ‘fining agents’ to help the process along.

 Fining agents help precipitate out these haze-inducing molecules.
 They coagulate around the fining agent, creating fewer but larger particles, which can then be more easily removed.